reportportal/agent-js-testcafe/README.md

-# testcafe-reportportal-integration
+# @reportportal/agent-js-testcafe
-ReportPortal agent for the TestCafe test framework.
+Agent for integration TestCafe with ReportPortal.